manousosgrill/openwebrx-plugin-overlay-AIS/README.md

   }
 ]

-Files go in map folder of openwebrx in my ubuntu system it is on /usr/lib/python3/dist-packages/htdocs/plugins/map/ais_overlay/ in ais_overlay we put the files. consult https://github.com/0xAF/openwebrxplus-plugins for more info.
+Files go in map folder of openwebrx in my ubuntu system it is on

+/usr/lib/python3/dist-packages/htdocs/plugins/map/ais_overlay/
+in ais_overlay folder we put the files.

+consult https://github.com/0xAF/openwebrxplus-plugins for more info.